CodeHubOrg/codehuborg.github.io/_posts/2014-05-13-may-meetup-playing-with-svg.md

 <iframe src="/img/pinwheel_incompl.svg"></iframe>

-Up to here, (in Firefox 29 on Ubuntu) it worked to have the svg element inline in the web page.
+Please note: Up to here, it worked to have the svg element inline in the web page.
 To make the rotation visible, this is not sufficient anymore.
-In Chrome (34) it seems to work even less.
 The element needs to be embedded with an \<embed\> tag or linked to within an iframe.

 <p>&nbsp;</p>